 Additionally, it is important to remember that the faculty and staff will also be happy to answer any questions you may have.
 It is of utmost importance that from the beginning of your graduate career in the department you get to know and consult with the Graduate Advisor, Dr. Lauren Schmidt (lschmidt@sdsu.edu).
 Students are advised to meet with the Graduate Advisor early in their studies in order to match their interests with the best possible set of electives.
+Note that as Dr. Schmidt will be on Sabbatical during Fall 2024, Dr. Mario Martín-Flores (jmartinf@sdsu.edu) will serve as your interim Graduate Advisor during your first semester, and you are encouraged to reach out to him throughout Fall 2024 for mentorship and guidance in the program.

-The department's Administrative Support Assistant assists Professor Schmidt and is in charge of your graduate file.
-Please communicate with them if you have any questions regarding graduation requirements, your Degree Evaluation / Program of Study (POS), or any other queries you may have.
+Nancy Gutiérrez (negutierrez@sdsu.edu), the department's Administrative Support Assistant assists the Graduate Advisor.
+Please communicate with her if you have any questions regarding graduation requirements, your Degree Evaluation / Program of Study (POS), or any other queries you may have.
 Welcome to the program!

-I. THE PROGRAM
+THE PROGRAM